- What is a closing plan?

 Treated as an official agreement

 Both parties should sign off on the Mutual Action Plan.
-While not a legally-binding document, this level of formality cements the importance of the process and leads to more consistent success.
+While not a legally binding document, this formality level cements the process’s importance and leads to more consistent success.

 Mutual Action Plan Software

-- Users can assign task ownership to one-or-more members of the room.
+- Users can assign task ownership to one-or-more members of the team.

 - Both parties can add to the MAP.

-- Changes are tracked, and emails go to the creator of the DSR — avoiding surprises.
+- Changes are tracked, and emails are sent to all participants.

 Feed the plan back into your win-loss analysis

-Now that the deal has reached its conclusion, your MAP provides you with powerful insights for your win-loss analysis.
+Now that the deal has concluded, your MAP provides powerful insights for your win-loss analysis.
 Use this as part of your review.